lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 move $0F00      # All RAM cells from current address to $0EFF are set to zero
                 # and the current address is set to $0F00
 move video-cells

+move frame-interrupt-enable         # Move to the predefined interrupt enable
+                                    # address
+WRD $0001                           # Set the register to true; enable interrupt move frame-interrupt-vector         # Move to interrupt vector address WRD _ my_frame_interrupt_vector     # Set the interrupt vector to the label
+                                    # my_frame_interrupt_vector set in the
+                                    # .program-rom section
 ```

 ## copy ##